Richard's GPS Trail Maps

 In the Greenbelt, the nation's Capital has on its doorstep a rural environment rich in natural and historic resources.
 It offers a mix of sights and sounds from rolling farmlands to peaceful forests and wetlands that shelter a wide variety of plant and animal life.
 We hope you'll be inspired to head out and explore the Greenbelt for yourself!

-For a map of all the official Greenbelt Trails see the NCC Greenbelt Trail Map
+For the official NCC Greenbelt Trail Maps see here.

 The Greenbelt trails vary from some very easy trails in parts of Old Quarry and Jack Pine to moderately technical sections of the Rideau Trail to the more advanced Lime Kiln Trail.